 2. Choose your questions wisely.

 Create a list of questions that are tailored to the role you are hiring for, such as questions relating to skills, job knowledge, and work history.
 You should also include behavioral and situational questions to give you a good idea of how the candidate handles challenging situations.
-Preparing a list will also ensure that you ask similar questions during the interview process.
+Preparing a list will also ensure that you ask each candidate similar questions.

 3. Have an interview structure.